Press kit

 Long paragraph

-Date Cards is a Brussels-launched dating app that rebuilds courtship around the act of proposing a real date.
-Users send a Date Card — a venue and three time slots offered to someone they actually want to meet — and skip the swipe-and-message loop.
+Date Cards is a Cameroon-launched dating app that rebuilds courtship around the act of proposing a real date.
+Users send a Date Card (a venue and three time slots offered to someone they actually want to meet) and skip the swipe-and-message loop.
 The recipient picks a slot, declines, or counter-proposes.
 The app's job is to disappear once the date is set.

-Date Cards is built around three principles: in-person meetings are the goal, specificity is the discipline (one card a day), and EU users come first (GDPR-first architecture, EU-only data, user behavior stays private).
-The app launches in 2026 in Brussels, with French, English, and Dutch support, and expands across European cities in the months that follow.
+Date Cards is built around three principles: in-person meetings are the goal, specificity is the discipline (one card a day), and privacy comes first (data hosted in the EU under GDPR, user behavior stays private).
+The app launches in 2026 in Yaoundé, in French and English, and expands across French-speaking African cities in the months that follow.

 Key facts